-- 1. identify, analyze, develop, implement, verify and document the requirements for a computing environment. - 2. contribute to the diagnostics, troubleshooting, documenting and monitoring of technical problems using appropriate methodologies and tools. - 3. implement and maintain secure computing environments. - 4. implement robust computing system solutions through validation testing that aligns with industry best practices. - 5. communicate and collaborate with team members and stakeholders to ensure effective working relationships. - 6. select and apply strategies for personal and professional development to enhance work performance. - 7. apply project management principles and tools when working on projects within a computing environment. - 8. adhere to ethical, legal, and regulatory requirements and/or principles in the development and management of computing solutions and systems. - 9. assist with the implementation of computer systems and cloud solutions. - 10. install, configure, troubleshoot, maintain, upgrade and decommission computing system infrastructures. - 11. automate routine tasks using scripting tools and programming languages. - 12. install and monitor a database management system in response to specified requirements. - 13. provide technical support for computing system infrastructures that aligns with industry best practice.
+- 1. identify, analyze, design, develop, implement, verify and document the requirements for a computing environment. - 2. diagnose, troubleshoot, document and monitor technical problems using appropriate methodologies and tools. - 3. analyze, design, implement and maintain secure computing environments. - 4. analyze, develop and maintain robust computing system solutions through validation testing and industry best practices. - 5. communicate and collaborate with team members and stakeholders to ensure effective working relationship. - 6. select and apply strategies for personal and professional development to enhance work performance. - 7. apply project management principles and tools when responding to requirements and monitoring projects within a computing environment. - 8. adhere to ethical, social media, legal, regulatory and economic requirements and/or principles in the development and management of the computing solutions and systems. - 9. investigate emerging trends to respond to technical challenges. - 10. analyze, plan, design, implement and administer computer systems and cloud solutions. - 11. research, design, deploy, configure, troubleshoot, maintain, upgrade, and decommission computing system infrastructures. - 12. select and apply scripting tools and programming languages to automate routine tasks.

+- 13. install, monitor, optimize and administer a database management system in response to specified requirements. - 14. design, implement, and administer technical support processes for computing system infrastructures that aligns with industry best practice.